Mental Health Facilities Cheshire, CT

 Clifford Beers - 0.7 miles from Cheshire, CT

 Clifford Beers is a mental health clinic in Hamden, Connecticut, located at 41 Marne Street, 6514.
 Clifford Beers offers outpatient treatment.
-Clifford Beers provides trauma therapy, couples/family therapy and group therapy to seniors 65 or older, adults and young adults.
+Clifford Beers provides individual psychotherapy, trauma therapy and group therapy to adults, young adults and children / adolescents.
 Clifford Beers also supports LGBT.
-Some other services provided by Clifford Beers include family psychoeducation and case management.
+Some other services provided by Clifford Beers include case management and family psychoeducation.

 Learn More